logic-and-applications/rocq-lna/installer/README.md

 8. **Install LnA**:

    Installs our library and all its dependencies on the cygwin directory such that they are added to the installer in the next step.
 The `depends` field in the [`LnA.opam`](/library/LnA.opam) file configures what the dependencies are that are installed along with it.
-This process already installed Rocq/Coq, so that it skipped. `vscoq-language-server`, however, is installed because of the dependency in this step.
+This process already installed Rocq/Coq, so that is skipped here.
+However, `vscoq-language-server`, is installed now because of the dependency in this step.

 9. **Create installer**: